RustedFirmware-A/rusted-firmware-a/rust/doc/style-guide.md

 For `[build-dependencies]`, convenience and clarity can be acceptable reasons to import a 3P crate (for example, `anyhow`).
 Even then, parsimony remains a goal.

+### Use `cargo vet`

 Ultimately, we will require that `cargo vet` pass cleanly before submitting new dependencies.
 TODO:
 Add a presubmit script to run `cargo vet`, and update this text once that is done.

+The crate’s vetter and the crate’s author must not be the same person.

 ## Coding Guidelines